 Their card description says: This stone emits the vibration of unconditional love, joy and emotional healing.
 Hold it close to your heart to incense your loving feelings towards all beings.

 If you got this February Faerie Magick box, let me know your thoughts below.
-Am I being dramatic or were you a little disappointed too?

 I hope you enjoyed this review.
 For free spiritual self-care resources and gifts, sign up for the Dwell in Magic weekly newsletter.
 If you’d like more sacred self-care inspiration, connect with me on Instagram where I share my self-care routine and moon rituals on Insta stories.
 And if you’d like more direct support and community with like-minded people, come join the Dwell in Magic Facebook group.